 Concentration 27551

 We need a 4% solution of H2O2 (hydrogen peroxide) for the disinfection solution.
 We only have a 40% solution available.
-How much water do we need to add to 100ml of the original solution to obtain the desired concentration?
+How much water must we add to 100ml of the original solution to obtain the desired concentration?

 Correct answer: